-This lesson is not for operational slow flight, but aims to improve the students’ awareness of the characteristics of flight at slow airspeeds and provides practise in maintaining balanced flight at those airspeeds.
-It is another important coordination exercise, reinforces the lessons learnt during Straight and level at varying airspeeds, and is good preparation for the stalling lessons and for the takeoff and landing phase of circuit training.
+This lesson is not for operational slow flight, but aims to improve the student’s awareness of the characteristics of flight at slow airspeeds and provides practice in maintaining balanced flight at those airspeeds.
+It's another important coordination exercise, reinforcing the lessons learned during Straight and level at varying airspeeds, and is good preparation for the stalling lessons and for the take-off, landing, and go-around phases of circuit training.

 To maintain straight and level at low airspeed in various configurations.